shNext/Resume/README.md

 ### Reason Why I apply to this company

 ### Career goal I want to achieve at the company
+What I want to make/create/advance in the company, not saying "I want to be expert."

 ## Contribution I can do for The company